Bilharzia (also known as schistosomiasis or snail fever) affects people in 51 endemic countries across Asia, Africa and parts of South America.

-Infection primarily affects the urinary or intestinal system, causing chronic ill health and in some cases death.
-Poor hygiene and water-based activities (such as swimming and fishing) make school-age children the most vulnerable, with infection responsible for malnutrition, absenteeism, and impaired intellectual development.
+Infection primarily affects the urinary or intestinal system, causing chronic ill health and, in some cases, death.
+Poor hygiene and water-based activities (such as swimming and fishing) make school-age children the most vulnerable, with infection responsible for malnutrition, absenteeism and impaired intellectual development.

-People receiving preventive chemotherapy for schistosomiasis
+People receiving preventive chemotherapy for bilharzia

 Since the London Declaration was signed in 2012 and partners committed to defeating neglected tropical diseases, the number of people receiving preventive chemotherapy for bilharzia has increased considerably.